 The Student Financial Services (SFS) team provides students with information, financing, and services needed to pay for their Relay education.
 SFS oversees student accounts, including the billing and collection of tuition and fees, and provides counseling regarding payment options.
 SFS is also responsible for issuing refunds from student accounts as needed and for disbursing and administering scholarship funds.
 Finally, SFS administers federal Title IV funds, including direct unsubsidized loans and TEACH grants, for eligible students who require federal financial aid to pay for their tuition and fees at Relay.
 Students may access their student accounts and pay their outstanding balances on Nelnet, Relay’s online, secure student-payment portal.

-Please note that all Canvas-related support is handled by Canvas staff and not by the Relay Technology team.
+All Canvas-related support is handled by Canvas staff and not by Relay’s Technology team.